-We also show that a plausible mechanism through which the attacks affect the group of interest might be maternal stress.
+We also show that a plausible mechanism through which the attacks affect the group of interest is maternal stress.
 This stress comes from increased rejection against the Muslim community -Islamophobia-, particularly after the attacks.
 We measure this increased rejection making use of survey data analyzing attitudes towards immigrants in Spain.
 We find that the 2017 attacks increase the rejection against Muslims in affected provinces, increase the negative feeling towards immigrants and also contribute to an increase in the proportion of hate speech against immigrant groups in the provinces where the attacks took place.
 In addition, we provide an indirect measure of Islamophobia; an increase in the number of local hate crimes in target cities (relative to non-attacked cities) after the attacks.
 We go one step further and show that hate crime rates against Muslim victims increase after the attacks in affected areas, relative to other groups of the immigrant population.
 Regarding maternal stress, we present evidence suggesting an increase in the share of (immigrant) Muslim women living in affected cities that experience stress after the attacks.
 Moreover, we find an association between the attacks and stress-induced conditions that may potentially affect health at birth, such as smoking and diabetes.
-However, we recognize that there might be other potential channels affecting health at birth that we are not able to check due to data constraints.
-For instance, changes in health care behaviors and labor market results after terrorist attacks or exposure to discrimination.
-In this line, Johnston and Lordan (2012) find that anti-Muslim sentiment is associated with a decrease in part-time employment.
-Likewise, it may be the case that Muslim women avoid or skip prenatal care as a result of increased Islamophobia.
-Due to these limitations, we cannot attribute the negative effect on health at birth exclusively to the increase in maternal stress.
-Nonetheless, our results are in line with the medical and economic literature that show a positive relation between stress and detrimental health at birth, as well as research linking Islamophobia and stress.
+However, we recognize that there might be other channels affecting health at birth that we are not able to check due to data constraints.
+Nonetheless, our results are in line with the medical and economic literature that shows a positive relation between stress and detrimental health at birth, as well as research linking Islamophobia and stress.

 Our estimates are robust to a set of potential threats allowing us to draw causal conclusions regarding the effects of the 2017 attacks on health at birth.
-However, there are some other limitations in our study, coming mostly from restrictions in data availability.
+However, there are some limitations in our study, coming mostly from restrictions in data availability.
 First, there is limited information regarding the socio-economic status of the household or the specific mother, so that we cannot assess the potential existence of heterogeneous effects.
 Second, we do not have a direct measure of mother's health status, which can obviously play a role in newborns' health.
 In spite of these drawbacks we believe our results are robust based on our identification strategy.